 2. Register your business name

-Once you’ve decided on a business name, you’ll want to register your business as a Sole Proprietorship or a Limited Liability Company (LLC).
+Once you’ve decided on a business name, you’ll want to register your business as a Sole Proprietorship or a Limited Liability Corporation (LLC).
 A Sole Proprietorship is the easiest way to go when freelancing with no employees.
 In contrast, an LLC for graphic design will provide an extra layer of financial protection.
 If you conduct business as yourself using your legal name, you don’t need to register your business.

 Ultimately it’s up to you and what you feel best suits your business.
 You can always change your business registration later down the road.